OroArmor/json-to-brigadier/README.md

 The API has two main methods to use. `JsonToBrigadier.parse(Path)` and `JsonToBrigadier.parse(String)`.
 The first method takes in a path to the file, and then calls the second with the contents of that file.
 They both return an `ArgumentBuilder` object representing the command structure specified by the JSON string or file.

+The method given in `executes` must have the signature `public static int`.

 Example:

 ```json